465583030/zap-1/README.md

 ### Community

-We value a strong community, and as such, communication is right at the top.
-Join us on <a href="#">Slack</a> and say hi!
+Join us on <a href="https://boltstack.slack.com/">Slack</a> and say hi!

 ### Contributing

 Want to help out?
 No task is too small for us.
 If you aren't comfortable with Go, you can add to our documentation.
 If you want to contribute to the codebase, we would also definitely appreciate it.
-If you'd like to become a collaborator, please email us at <a href="#">collab@boltstack.io</a>
+If you'd like to become a collaborator, please email us at <a href="mailto:contact@boltstack.io">contact@boltstack.io</a> or join us on <a href="https://boltstack.slack.com/">Slack</a>.